Hop Growers of Michigan

 - Integrated pest management in hops

-- Downy and Powdery mildew: Continue the fine work MSU has already done to evaluate new products and establish effective spray programs for Michigan hop growers.
+- Diseases (Halo Blight, Downy, Powdery mildew, etc.): Continue the fine work MSU has already done to evaluate new products and establish effective spray programs for Michigan hop growers.
 Evaluate post-harvest treatments including the pros-cons of fall crown cleaning vs potential winter kill from winter exposure.
 Look into alternative or non-chemical and cultural control strategies.

 - Viruses: Progress has been made in diagnosing virus in Michigan and systems are in place to help reduce virus issues in plant material.
 However, the implications of viruses and viroids on yield, quality and longevity remain undefined.

-- Nematodes: Nematodes are a major concern for hop producers.
+- Insects, Weeds, and Nematodes: Continue to monitor and provide recommendations to control established (mites, aphids, borers, etc.) and new (eg. spotted lantern fly) insect pests; Develop strategies to reduce weed competition in hopyards: Nematodes are a major concern for hop producers.
 Initial survey work has indicated that nematodes may significantly impact hop production in Michigan.

 - Marketing and promotion of Michigan-grown hops